Andrew Young Koh, MD $$

 “As with most people who are drawn to medicine, I wanted to make a difference and help people,” Dr. Koh says.
 “To me, there is no greater opportunity to make a difference than to cure a child of a potentially fatal illness.
 It is a privilege and an honor.”

-During medical school, Dr. Koh took two years off to pursue musical interests, something he still enjoys when he’s not working.
+During medical school, Dr. Koh took two years off to pursue musical interests.
+It is something he still enjoys when he’s not working.
 Dr. Koh plays guitar and piano, sings, writes music and has a recording studio in his home.

 Education and Training